jlneto/cube/README.md

 ![Analyst](img_2.png)

-Given the Rubik Cube, we need step-by-step instructions on how to solve it.
+Given the Rubik Cube, we need a web application that provide the user step-by-step instructions on how to solve it.
 The faster, the better, but speed is not an issue.
+No need to teach how to solve, just to provide the solution.

+As an Analyst, we always look for existing solutions for similar problems.
+The time you spent in discovery, is a well spent time, because we will save much more in the full development.
+Searching the internet, you can find a lot of stuff about the cube, tutorials, competitions, movement's notation, algorithms..., In our case, we are interested in how to solve.
+We find a very complet site about is at https://ruwix.com

 ### USE CASE
-We want to use the app this way:
+Understanding the problem, we defined alog with the customer how this app should look like and defined the following use case for it:

 - We open the app
 - describe how my cube is now (color disposition on each face)
-- when finished describing it, hit a button to show me the solution
+- when finished describing it, hit a button to show me the solution in the same page
 - If I need another solution, repeat the process.
-- It would be very nice to show the solution visually, if possible.
+- It would be very nice to show the solution visually in a 3D animation, if possible.

 ### WIREFRAME